learn2torials/laravel-modular/README.md

 # Laravel Modular App Plugin

-This plugin makes your existing laravel application into modular application.
-Followings are some of the feature of this plugin.
+Turn your existing laravel app into modular application.
+Laravel modular plugin allows you to write modular plugins for laravel.

-- i18n/translation support
+Let say, you are building a blog application.
+You blog needs to have following features:

-- dynamic module generation
+- comments
-- turn on/off modules for your app
+- blog post
+- user management etc..

+You can turn this features into a module and bundle your logic so that you can easily use this module for your other projects.
+You can easily turn on/off your module.

 # Plugin Requirements